 Staying ahead of inflation means making financial decisions that may reduce the negative impact of inflation on your financial position.
 For instance, you make an investment that may give you returns that beat inflation.

-How can you protect yourself from the effects of inflation?
+You can probably protect yourself from the effects

 There are multiple causes of price inflation, such as excessive money circulation in a country, significant fluctuations in the exchange rate, increased demand relative to supply, increased cost of production, etc.